Where is New Jersey?

 New Jersey is a state located in the Northeastern and Middle Atlantic regions of the United States of America.
-It is bordered by New York to the north and the east, Atlantic Ocean to the southeast and south,
+It is bordered by New York to the north and the east, Atlantic Ocean to the southeast and south, Pennsylvania to the west, and Delaware to the southwest.

 What is the capital of New Jersey?